aler9/dctk/README.md

 ```
 dc-tth [<flags>] <filepath>

-Computes the Tiger Tree Hash (TTH) of a given file.
+Compute the Tiger Tree Hash (TTH) of a given file.

 Flags:
   --help  Show context-sensitive help (also try --help-long and